Top Four Power Bolt On's for the 2015 Subaru WRX!

-The Turbo XS Top Mount Intercooler Upgrade is nearly twice the size as the factory unit, measuring in at 520 cubic inches over just 297 from the stock intercooler.
+The MAP Intercooler Upgrade is nearly twice the size as the factory unit.
 This extra size brings more power to the table, and the rest speaks for itself.
 Why not just go front mount?
 The benefits of a Top Mount overweight the benefits of a front mount, especially on stock turbocharger cars since it's compatible with the OEM charge pipe and engine cover.
-The TurboXS 2015 WRX TMIC kit comes with all the hardware needed for install, so it's an all-in-one package that'll surely put a smile on your face!

 Turbochargers need to breathe.
 The exhaust system is important for transporting used exhaust gases from the engine behind the car.
 The first part of the exhaust after the turbo is the Downpipe.
 On Subaru's, this is often referred to as the J-Pipe.
 Unlike other areas of the exhaust, bigger piping isn't always the best option, so meticulous testing must be done to find the best combination for factory and aftermarket 2015 Subaru WRX turbo's.